NCGG successfully trains 24th batch of civil servants from Maldives | Headlines

 - India

-The 2-week Capacity Building Programme (CBP) for civil servants of Maldives organised in partnership with the Ministry of External Affairs (MEA) concluded on Friday.
-The successful conclusion of the capacity-building programme for civil servants of Maldives signifies the convergence of shared values and spirit of collaboration, serving as a testament to Prime Minister Narendra Modi's 'neighbourhood first' approach, said the Ministry in a statement.
-The valedictory session was presided over by Bharat Lal, Director General of, the National Centre for Good Governance.
+The successful conclusion of the capacity-building programme for civil servants of Maldives signifies the convergence of shared values and spirit of collaboration, serving as a testament to Prime Minister Narendra Modi's 'neighbourhood first' approach, the Ministry of Personnel, Public Grievances & Pensions said in a statement..
 With a firm focus on improving the quality of life for citizens, Bharat Lal urged the officers to capitalize on their learnings and translate them into tangible actions that drive positive change and holistic development.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)